WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ```
 </div>

+### Jekyll
-And Jekyll formatting looks like this:
+Jekyll should be formatted like this:

 ![](assets/images/syntax-and-style-guide-5.png)

+And looks like this:

 {% highlight markdown %}
 ```js